OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 Our condolences go to the families of the two men that lost their lives during this incident.

-The USCG formal investigation has been completed, endorsed by the District Commander, Coast Guard District Eight and was released by USCG Headquarters on December 16, 2021, but Commandant actions are still pending.
+The USCG formal investigation has been completed, endorsed by the District Commander, Coast Guard District Eight and was initially released by USCG Headquarters on December 16, 2021.
+Commandant actions were completed on October 2, 2023.
 A bookmarked copy of the Report of Investigation (ROI) is available here.

 The Coast Guard publicized the release of the ROI via Maritime Commons blog post and requested "any feedback regarding the recommendations in the report" to be provided no later than February 1, 2022.
-See the Recommendations tab above for the safety and administrative recommendation made in the report.
-See also the District Commander's endorsement at the beginning of the report for recommended actions in relation to the recommendations.
+See the Recommendations & Actions tab above for the safety and administrative recommendations made in the report.
+See also the Commandant Letter (CG-5P) and District Commander's endorsement at the beginning of the report for recommended actions in relation to the recommendations and Coast Guard actions taken (these are also shown on the Recommendations & Actions tab).

 Use the tabs on this page (above) to view the following information related to Safety Alert 03-20 that was released while the investigation was in process to promulgate pertinent information and safety concerns, as well as additional information available since the release of the Report of Investigation: